👥 222 job seekers have signed up so far.

 Getting a junior frontend job in Germany without a relevant degree

-I didn't have a relevant degree, and I won't pretend the search was easy.
-I'd come to Germany as an international worker hoping to break into tech, with a self-taught frontend skill set and a portfolio I'd built through online courses and personal projects.
-From the outside it probably looked like a long shot.
-From the inside it felt like one too.
+I came to Germany as an international worker with a self-taught frontend skill set and a portfolio built through online courses and personal projects.
+It felt like a long shot.
 The rejections piled up fast.
 We're talking hundreds.
 Some were automated no-replies, some were polite one-liners, and a few were detailed enough to sting.
 Every time a promising application went cold, I had to talk myself out of reading too much into it.
 What kept things moving was persistence and casting a wide net through the right channels.
 I was active on LinkedIn, Xing, and Germany's Make-it-in-Germany program, which exists specifically to help international workers find their way through the local job market.
 LinkedIn was where I got the most traction.
 I tightened up my profile, started connecting with recruiters directly, and put my portfolio links front and center.
 I tried to treat each rejection as a data point, not a verdict.
 If my HTML and CSS projects weren't getting attention, I pushed harder on JavaScript.
 If a cover letter wasn't landing, I rewrote it.
 Slow, unglamorous work, but methodical.
 Eventually I got through to a company willing to look past the unconventional background.
 The interview process had four rounds, covering everything from a technical skills screen to a cultural fit conversation, and each one felt like a real test of how far I'd actually come.
-When the offer finally arrived, it was for a full-time junior frontend developer role in a hybrid setup at 45,000 EUR a year, and I accepted without hesitation.
-If you're trying to break into tech abroad without traditional credentials, the rejections aren't a verdict on you.
-Patience and volume, through the right platforms, got me there.
+When the offer arrived for a full-time junior frontend developer role in a hybrid setup at 45,000 EUR, I accepted.

 Move closer to your next job offer